Our Powerhouses - How Can We Slow the Aging Process & Optimize Our Mitochondria?

 Linoleic Acid and Mitochondria

 Omega 6 in the form of Linoleic Acid is not only important, it is essential.
-Linoleic Acid plays a number of imperative roles in the body, but let's focus today on how LA is the key that unlocks the door to allow your mitochondria to work at their very best.
-The Omega 6 fatty acid, Linoleic Acid, is vital to Cardiolipin, a phospholipid that resides exclusively in the inner mitochondrial membrane and embedded in myelin.
+80% of the mitochondrial cell membrane is LA.
+LA plays a number of imperative roles in the body, but let's focus today on how LA is the key that unlocks the door to allow your mitochondria to work at their very best.
+The Omega 6 fatty acid, LA is vital to Cardiolipin, a phospholipid that resides exclusively in the inner mitochondrial membrane and embedded in myelin.
 Cardiolipin is also unique in the phospholipid kingdom because it has four instead of the two lipid tails found in PC, PE, PI and Sphingomyelin.
 Supplying Linoleic Acid in the diet is crucial for optimal mitochondrial metabolism.
 Essential fatty acids come in the form of omega 6 and omega 3.
 The term “essential” means that these fatty acids cannot be made in the human body - they must come from the diet in the form of food or supplementation.